davygravy/rescue-dg/README.md

 ### Setup for building it:

 Fulfill the basic requirements stated on the Buildroot site.
 On a fresh Debian 10 install, I added:
-`apt install build-essential git rsync ncurses-dev libssl-dev mtd-utils geany`
+`apt install build-essential bc git rsync ncurses-dev libssl-dev mtd-utils geany`